pival89/bananas/LULU.md

-# Bn meets Lulu
+# Morgan meets Lulu

-Bn: "Hi, Lulu!
+Morgan: "Hi, Lulu!
 How is it going?"

-[...]
-Lulu: "Hi Bn, very well, where is Bn?"
+Lulu: "Hi Morgan, very well, where are the Bananas?"
-Bn: "This is my private branch he still doesn't know about."
-Lulu: "Ah, I see"
+Morgan: "They are doing branching and merging"